 The clinical counterpart of long-term radiological outcomes of COVID-19 pneumonia is a topic of growing interest.
 After the first wave of COVID-19, the awareness of patients suffering from residual symptoms, persistent beyond the acute phase of the disease, became very common, leading to the description of a post-COVID syndrome or Long-COVID[41].
 However, the type and severity of respiratory impairment or functional sequelae are still unknown.

-The current knowledge gained from the previous coronavirus outbreaks (SARS-CoV-1 in 2002-2004 and Middle East respiratory syndrome coronavirus in 2012), and the general understanding about outcomes in the acute distress respiratory syndrome (ARDS), lead to suppose that some COVID-19 survivors might experience impaired lung function and exercise limitation, and some of them develop interstitial lung disease in the mid-long term[42-44].
+The current knowledge gained from the previous coronavirus outbreaks (SARS-CoV-1 in 2002-2004 and Middle East respiratory syndrome coronavirus in 2012) and the general understanding about outcomes in the acute distress respiratory syndrome suggest that some COVID-19 survivors might experience impaired lung function and exercise limitation, and some of them develop interstitial lung disease in the mid-long term[42-44].

-Up until recently, only a few retrospective studies, including small samples, showed that patients might experience a reduction of forced vital capacity (FVC) (13 patients at 6 wk)[45] and of FVC, forced expiratory volume in the first second (FEV1), total lung capacity (TLC), and diffusion lung carbon monoxide (DLCO) (55 patients at 3 mo)[46].
+Up until recently, only a few retrospective studies, including small samples, showed that patients might experience a reduction of forced vital capacity (13 patients at 6 wk)[45] and of forced vital capacity, forced expiratory volume in the first second, total lung capacity (TLC) and diffusion lung carbon monoxide (DLCO) (55 patients at 3 mo)[46].

-In one of the largest cohort studied to date describing the medium-term consequences of the infection (767 patients, follow up at median time of 81 d after discharge), 51.4% of the patients reported being still symptomatic, with fatigue (55%), exertional dyspnoea (45.8%), and post-traumatic psychological consequences (30.5%) as the most reported symptoms.
+In one of the largest cohorts studied to date describing the medium-term consequences of the infection (767 patients, follow-up at median time of 81 d after discharge), 51.4% of the patients reported being still symptomatic, with fatigue (55.0%), exertional dyspnea (45.8%) and post-traumatic psychological consequences (30.5%) as the most reported symptoms.
 Impaired lung function was found in 19% of the patients (reduced DLCO with or without restrictive pattern)[47].

 Anastasio et al[48] recently published a study on 379 patients evaluated 4 mo after the diagnosis of COVID-19.
 Almost 69% of the patients reported almost one residual symptom.
-Patients who had pneumonia showed lower SpO2 at rest and during six-minute walking test (6MWT), TLC compared with patients without prior pneumonia.
-Furthermore, the authors found an association between SpO2/FiO2 ratio and the pneumonia severity index during the acute phase, and mid term alteration in SpO2 at rest and during 6MWT, TLC, RV and FVC[48].
+Patients who had pneumonia showed lower SpO2 at rest and during the six-minute walking test and TLC compared with patients without prior pneumonia.
+Furthermore, the authors found an association between SpO2/FiO2 ratio and the pneumonia severity index during the acute phase, and mid-term alteration in SpO2 at rest and during six-minute walking test, TLC, residual volume and forced vital capacity[48].

-In an Italian study with 238 patients enrolled, DLCO was reduced less than 80% of the predicted value in more than half of the patients at 4 mo follow up, and in 15.5% of the cases were less than 60%.
-More than 50% of the patients showed functional impairment assessed with Short Physical Performance Battery (SPPB) and 2-minute walk test[49].
+In an Italian study with 238 patients enrolled, DLCO was reduced less than 80% of the predicted value in more than half of the patients at 4 mo follow-up, and in 15.5% of the cases were less than 60%.
+More than 50% of the patients showed functional impairment assessed with Short Physical Performance Battery and 2-minute walk test[49].

-In another large cohort of 647 patients evaluated at 3 mo follow up, patients reported ongoing symptoms, in particularly fatigue (13%), palpitation (10%) and dyspnea (9%).
-Those symptoms were significantly higher in patients who experienced severe COVID-19, compared to non-severe patients.
-In this cohort, only 81 patients were assessed with lung function test: More than half of the patients showed reduced DLCO.
-Similarly to symptoms, an impaired DLCO was more frequently associate with severe cases than non-severe (68% vs 42%).
-On a multivariate analysis, a CT TSS > 10.5 and ARDS were significantly associate with impaired DLCO[50].
+In another large cohort of 647 patients evaluated at 3 mo follow-up, patients reported ongoing symptoms, in particularly fatigue (13%), palpitation (10%) and dyspnea (9%).
+Those symptoms were significantly higher in patients who experienced severe COVID-19 compared to non-severe patients.
+In this cohort, only 81 patients were assessed with lung function test.
+More than half of the patients showed reduced DLCO.
+Similarly to symptoms, an impaired DLCO was more frequently associated with severe cases than non-severe (68% vs 42%).
+On a multivariate analysis, a CT total severity score > 10.5 and acute distress respiratory syndrome were significantly associate with impaired DLCO[50].

 Similar results were found in a smaller cohort of 22 patients at 3 mo follow-up.
-Furthermore, on multivariate analysis, low TLC was associated with the need for mechanical ventilation, low FEV1 with a high APACHE II score[51].
+Furthermore, on multivariate analysis, low TLC was associated with the need for mechanical ventilation and low forced expiratory volume in the first second with a high APACHE II score[51].